 6. Select the Payment Option

 The police clearance online payment details will be displayed.
-Take note of the reference number issued by the system.
+Take note of the reference number that the system has issued.
 You’ll use the number for the police clearance fee payment.

 You will now be redirected to the payment page.
-Choose the Landbank as your mode of payment then click the Save Appointment button.
-Do not forget to save or note the generated Reference Number as you will use this number later on.
+Choose Landbank as your mode of payment, then click the Save Appointment button.
+Do not forget to save or note the generated Reference Number, as you will use this number later on.

-Click the Pay to Landbank button to proceed to payment.
-It will take you to the LBP ePayment Portal where you can pay online using your account with LANDBANK, GCash, or BancNet.
-Enter the Account Number and PIN and wait for the transaction details and payment summary to display.
+Click the Pay to Landbank button to proceed with the payment.
+It will take you to the LBP ePayment Portal, where you can pay online using your account with Landbank, GCash, or BancNet.
+Enter the account number and PIN, and wait for the transaction details and payment summary to display.

 7. Go to the Police Station for Photo and Fingerprint Capture

-Bring your two valid IDs, reference number, and the official receipt of your police clearance payment to your scheduled appointment and present them to your chosen police station.
-Your photograph, fingerprints, and digital signature will be taken by the Police NCO.
+Bring your two valid IDs, a reference number, and the official receipt of your police clearance payment to your scheduled appointment and present them to your chosen police station.
+Your photograph, fingerprints, and digital signature will be taken by the police NCO.
 You will also have your biometrics taken.

-Your application will be verified by a police officer who will check your biometrics and criminal records against the PNP database.
-If your application was successful, you will be required to go through another verification process.
+A police officer will verify your application by checking your biometrics and criminal history against the PNP database.
+If your application is successful, you will be required to go through another verification process.
 You can already obtain your police clearance once it has been resolved.